 GATE 2019 Admit Card

 After scrutiny and rectification, candidates who successfully registered for the GATE will be able to download the admit card from the official portal.
-The admit cards will be tentatively available from the 1st week of January 2019.
+The admit cards will be available on the scheduled date.
 Admit cards will be available online only and will not be sent through the post.

 Exam Cities for GATE 2019